adamsanghera/go-websub/cmd/subscriber/README.md

    - Should never panic, only log errors
 3. Shutdown
    - Sends a shutdown signal to the client's callback server
+   - Prunes active subscriptions, sending cancel signals to all sleeping routines [ should have some way of short-circuiting outgoing subscription calls, too, so that those privileged few that escape this cancel barrage don't go on living ]

 ## Assumptions